They say the average person thinks about sex every 3 seconds. The average landlord thinks about increasing rent every 2 seconds.

 - Section 13 – Notice Of Rent Increase Form

-- Download free Rent Increase Notice (Section 13)
+- Download free Rent Increase Section 13 Notice Template (England)

 When can a landlord increase rent?

-If the tenancy agreement makes no provisions for the landlord to make rent increases, then the landlord has three options to increase rent:
+If the tenancy agreement makes no provisions for rent increases, then the landlord has following options depending on the status of the tenancy:

-- Landlord and tenant can mutually agree on the rent increase, which should be agreed on paper, so there is evidence.
-Write down the newly agreed rate, and both tenant and landlord should sign the document for the record.
+- Regardless of whether there is or isn’t a rent review clause [that can be applied during the fixed-term], the landlord and tenant can mutually agree on a rent increase.
+This should be agreed in writing, specifying the new rate and the commencement date.
+Both tenant and landlord should sign the document for the record.
 This is often referred to as a Rent Increase Agreement.

 How much can the landlord increase rent by?